opencasestudies/ocs-bp-vaping-case-study/README.md

 contribute to tobacco use of some kind.
 Compare results of unweighted and weighted analysis (for example, using the `svyglm` function to calculate survey-weighted logistic regression estimates).

-#### Learning Objectives

-Avocado… should we maybe add a learning objectives section to the readme files?
-Then we might want to replace the statistical concepts section.

-The skills, methods, and concepts that students will be familiar with by the end of this case study are:

-Data science skills:

-1. Import data from Excel files
-2. Merge data from multiple similar but not identical data structures
-3. Create effective longitudinal data visualizations
-4. Write functions in R
-5. Apply functions across data subsets using `purrr` and `dplyr` functionality.

-Statistical methods:

-1. Understanding of different types of longitudinal data
-2. Usage of code books
-3. Conceptual understanding of survey weighting
-4. Implementing logistic regression with survey weighting